 There are two main categories of laser beam welding: heat conduction welding and deep penetration (or keyhole) welding.

-To learn more, see our guide on the Types of Laser Welding.
+To explore further, refer to our guide: Types of Laser Welding.

 1. Heat Conduction Welding